United States Marine Corps Birthday: Celebration

 Prior to 1921, Marines celebrated the recreation of the Corps on 11 July with little pomp or pageantry.
-On 21 October 1921, Major Edwin North McClellan, in charge of the Corps's fledgling historical section, sent a memorandum to Commandant John A. Lejeune, suggesting the Marines' original birthday of 10 November be declared a Marine Corps holiday to be celebrated throughout the Corps.
+On October 21, 1921, Major Edwin North McClellan, in charge of the Corps' fledgling historical section, sent a memorandum to Commandant John A. Lejeune, suggesting the Marines' original birthday of November 10 be declared a Marine Corps holiday to be celebrated throughout the Corps.
 Lejeune so ordered in Marine Corps Order 47: